herrera-ignacio/cybersecurity-handbook/certs/security+/5/README.md

 4. Given a scenario, follow incident response procedures.
 5. Summarize basic concepts of forensics
 6. Explain disaster recovery and continuity of operations concepts
+7. Compare and contrast various types of controls

 --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- ---